Country Prep Subpages

 Program managers help students and work with internship hosts to apply for short-term work visas at the Korean consulate in Newtown.
 Contact the MIT-Korea Program Manager for more information.

-In general, students book their flights to Korea and are reimbursed for the full cost by the host or MIT-Korea.
+Generally, students book their flights to Korea and are reimbursed for the full cost--up to a predetermined limit--by the host or MIT-Korea.
 The MIT-Korea Program Manager can also book flights directly or assist students as needed.

 For summer internships, most students book flights in April after they have confirmed their summer internships dates.

-We encourage you to find time to explore this fascinating country before, during, and after your internship—just put your internship first and watch the duration of your visa.
-MIT-Korea can provide suggestions and resources for domestic exploration and hopes to arrange group cultural excursions for summer interns in 2014.
+We encourage you to find time to explore this fascinating country before, during, and after your internships or teaching experience—just put your internship or teaching projects first and watch the duration of your visa.
+MIT-Korea collaborates with the Royal Asiatic Society Korea Branch to organize group cultural excursions during summer internships and IAP Global Teaching Labs and can also provide suggestions and resources for more Korea exploration.

 In most cases housing is provided by the hosts in dormitories on the corporate or institute campus.
-In some cases—particularly for Seoul-based internships—students must arrange for their own housing with assistance from the MIT-Korea Program Manager.
+In some cases—particularly for Seoul-based internships—students must arrange for their own housing with assistance from MIT-Korea.